If you own a travel or bookings website, you will have heard about ‘SEO keywords ‘ many times before.

 Although we hear lots about how SEO keywords can boost our website rankings, what we don’t often uncover is how you can use keywords to actually grow your online bookings.

-Turning your website visitors into paying customers requires the expert use of keywords so that the right audience will find your website.
+Turning your website visitors into paying customers requires the clever use of keywords so that the right audience will find your website.

 With the right types of keywords, website content and web design it is possible to gain more bookings for your online business.